Eco-Compute/eco-compute.io/content/english/talk/2025/blauer-engel-fuer-software-award-ceremony-by-umweltbundesamt.md

 Join us in celebrating the new holders of the Blue Angel for Software label (DE-UZ 215).

 Anna Zagorski from the German Environment Agency (Umweltbundesamt) will officially present the certificates, and the awardees will showcase their certified software solutions.
+This part will be held in English 🇬🇧.

-This is your chance to meet pioneering software companies that are driving sustainable software development and achieving certification under the Blue Angel’s resource efficiency criteria.
+Afterwards it is your chance to meet pioneering software companies that are driving sustainable software development and achieving certification under the Blue Angel’s resource efficiency criteria.
+The individual presentations by the awardees will be selectively in English 🇬🇧 / German 🇩🇪.